jkoubs/KouBot-ROS2-Sim/README.md

 ## Autonomous Navigation

-# Real Robot

-You can find the results on the real robot [here](https://github.com/jkoubs/KouBot-ROS2).
+Autonomous navigation was performed on the real robot.
+You can find the results [here](https://github.com/jkoubs/KouBot-ROS2).